 Moms and dads… THIS is the most important time of your life.
 THESE are the moments you need to capture.
 Right now.
 You know, before they start talking back and slamming doors and stuff.
 I havent gotten there yet.
 But I am pretty sure when I do, I will want to have these photographs handy so I can remember them when they were cute It is something you will not regret.
 There are so many things I regret purchasing when my kids were little.
 Things I didn’t need.
 Things I could have done without.
 But I will never regret having photos of their first weeks, months, years.
 Find someone you can trust.
 Because you WILL be showing these photos off for a lifetime to come.
 And the time goes by in the blink of an eye.
 Im only 3 years in and I know this already!
 I can only imagine 5,10,15 years from now.

-Wait…. hold the phone.
-Upon waking I realize this may sound a little harsh to wedding photographers.
-In NO WAY am I trying to down play their moment.
+And Im not trying to down play wedding photogs.
 Heck I wouldn’t have my babies if I didn’t have my wedding!
 I love my wedding photos.
 They bring me back to a lighter, funner, <cough>, skinnier, time.
 In fact, I loved my photographer.
 He was one of the very few people on that day to be real.
 He lightened the mood, made me feel comfortable and was an integral part of my big day.
 Up until I had kids that was the most important day of my life.
 And maybe its because I wasn’t that dedicated of a wedding planner (Although come to to think of it, even if I did march over to city hall, I still would have hired my photographer).
 Or maybe its because I don’t get enjoyment out of looking at pictures of myself like I would if I were Heidi Klum.
 My point is, isn’t having photos of your little ones JUST as important as having photos of your wedding.
 Im not saying one is better harder, etc. than the other.
 Trust me I wouldn’t shoot a wedding if you paid me (hah!).
 But many wedding photographers I know wouldn’t shoot newborns either.
 I have total respect for them as they would me.
 Im just trying to say they are pretty comparable life changing moments equally as worthy of consideration on your shelf, mantle, etc!